DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 #### Description

-Using Select * in custom SQL code may be indicative of:
+Using Select * in custom SQL code may be indicative of ...

-	- SQL code that has been directly lifted from a SQL editor and inserted in to DataStage without further analysis or consideration
+- SQL code that has been directly lifted from a SQL editor and inserted in to DataStage without further analysis, or
-	- code that ignores future changes to the source and possibly produces misleading errors in the DataStage logs
+- Code that ignores future changes to the source and possibly produces misleading errors in the DataStage logs

 #### Actions